siruguri/railsschool-catchup-ruby/v2/course_content/control_and_functions.md

 Ruby will evaluate each line of code - called a _statement_ - as it goes along and will compute a return value for it.
 Every statement has to have a return value, even if it's just the `nil` value.

+## Evaluating Along The Way

+In fact, Ruby gives you access to its evaluation via Ruby itself!
+That is, you can write a Ruby interpreter in Ruby, simply by using a built-in Ruby method called `eval`

+Look at this piece of code - what do you think the output is, when you save this to an `.rb` file and run it?

+    inner_code = "a=1; b=a+1"
+    c=eval(inner_code)
+    puts c+1

+If you guessed **3**, then you got it right!
+The `eval` function treated the value of the variable `inner_code` as Ruby code, and interpreted it.
+The result of that evaluation is the result of the final statement in `inner_code` - which is the value of `b`; which is **2**.